How to Make an Iced Cappuccino (Copycat Starbucks Recipe)

 Last but not least, enjoy tasting your delicious sweet brew!
 Sprinkle on some cinnamon, powdered sugar, or any other great idea for sweeteners you’ve got!

-A tiny splash of vanilla or almond extract flavoring can go a long way and mixes quite wonderfully with this simple iced cappuccino recipe.
+A tiny splash of vanilla or almond extract flavouring can go a long way and mixes quite wonderfully with this simple iced cappuccino recipe.

 Pro Tip: DIY doesn’t have to be 100% DIY.
 Ultimately, the easiest way to make a cappuccino at home is to invest in a good cappuccino machine.
 This might feel like cheating, but we all have bad days or unmotivated times, and it’s nice to make a cappuccino from the comfort of your home even if you don’t want to or are not capable of doing so yourself at any moment.